BestTimesToVisit.com Logo

 Jerusalem Light Rail (A-Train)

 This modern tram system is the backbone of public transport in Jerusalem, connecting major hubs from Pisgat Ze'ev in the north to Mount Herzl in the southwest.
-It's efficient for crossing the city and avoiding traffic, especially for reaching the Old City.
+It's efficient for crossing the city, especially avoiding traffic congestion.

-Egged operates an extensive bus network covering areas not reached by the light rail, including many neighborhoods and further afield.
-They are a budget-friendly option for reaching specific points of interest or exploring beyond the main tourist routes.
+An extensive network of buses covers areas not reached by the light rail, including many neighborhoods and attractions further afield.
+They are a budget-friendly way to get around, but can be slower due to traffic.

-Tip:Download the 'Moovit' or 'Google Maps' app for real-time bus schedules and route planning; Egged's own app can be less intuitive for tourists.
-Buses do not accept cash; you must have a loaded Rav-Kav card or purchase a ticket via a mobile app.
-Be aware that most bus lines do not run on Shabbat (Friday evening to Saturday evening) or major Jewish holidays.
+Tip:Download the 'Moovit' or 'Google Maps' app for real-time bus schedules and route planning; they are remarkably accurate.
+Buses do not run on Shabbat (Friday evening to Saturday evening) or major Jewish holidays.
+Be mindful of seating: the front seats are often reserved for the elderly, pregnant women, and people with disabilities.

 Sherut (Shared Taxis)